Purpose and Scope

 - The direct supervisor and Human Resources representative together will compile a findings

-letter for the complainant and respondent within 5 (five) business days of receipt
+letter for the complainant and respondent, normally within ten (10) business days

-- The letters should summarize the investigatory actions and report, information on the evidence used to draw a conclusion, the preponderance of evidence standard, and any findings.
+- The letters should summarize the investigatory actions and report, rationale and information on the evidence used to draw a conclusion, the preponderance of evidence standard, and any findings.

 - Protected personnel information will not be provided to complainants.